Milindi-Kodikara/Data-Visualisation/README.md

 # Data-Visualisation
-A simple data visualisation program using Cytoscape and Python
+A simple data visualisation program using Python